 |2:00 - 3:00 PM||

-At the end of the day, breadmaking has a rhythm of its own and we'll ultimately take our cue from the timing of our breads’ proving, rising, and baking needs.
-Near the end of the day, the ovens are usually brimming with all of our collective baking that has accumulated throughout the day.
+Around this time of the day, the ovens are usually brimming with all of our collective baking projects that have accumulated through the day.
 As we wait in anticipation, this is a great time to raise any lingering questions you may have with our team.